Which aquarium test kits do I need for my tank?

 For new ponds we test ammonia, nitrite and nitrate as well as pH, as pH can be dangerously high in new ponds if concrete has been exposed to the water during its construction.
 KH can be handy to know and buffer in koi ponds and phosphate may play a key role in algae such as blanketweed.
 A salt test can also come in handy if using salt as a pond medication, as not enough and disease pathogens aren’t affected, and too much and it can kill your pond plants.

-Are some test kits better than others?
+Are some aquarium water test kits better than others?

-How often should I test the water?
+How often should I test the tank or pond water?

 In tanks and ponds under six weeks old, you may have to test the water daily, especially if ammonia or nitrite are found to be present.
 Test the water every time there’s a problem, like dead or sick fish and test the water on the day you want to purchase any new fish to make sure that the tank or pond is ready.
 For mature systems that are free of problems, a monthly water test may be all that is required.
 Log all your test results for a quick reference, and comparing results will help you to understand your tank or pond and its biological processes.

 Keep test kits out of the reach of children and use gloves and safety goggles if the manufacturer instructs you to do so.
 Never wash out test tubes in tank or pond water.
+Always check the water temperature just to make sure that that it is where it should be for your chosen fish.